ngx-metaui/rules/libs/schematics/ng-add/files/rules/README.md

 Please check out [High Level Architecture][1].

-_Note: The Dummy.oss can be removed once you have some read OSS rules.
+_Note: The Dummy.oss can be removed once you have some rel OSS rules.
 It is only as a place holder_